truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

    d.
 In the **Compatibility** section, the **Enable TPC** checkbox is selected by default.
 This allows an initiator to bypass normal access control and access any scannable target.

-   e.
-The **Xen initiator compat mode** checkbox is not selected by default.
+   e. **Xen initiator compat mode** is disabled by default.
 Select when using Xen as the iSCSI initiator.

    f.
 The **LUN RPM** setting should not be changed when using Windows as the initiator.
 Only needs to be changed in large environments where the number of systems using a specific RPM is needed for accurate reporting statistics.